jatinkalwar/m-bomber2.O/README.md

 ## Appendix

-update button for update tool
+Automatic update when new update available

 ## Authors